 Try adding the patches included in this lab to your BitBake append file.
 Do not forget to also add the defconfig file provided alongside the patches.
 This file contains the kernel configuration.
-It is handled automatically in the linux-ti-staging original recipe.
+Add KERNEL\DEFCONFIG = "defconfig" so it is used by the linux-stm32mp recipe.